 With so many young adults struggling with their student loan payments after graduation, more people are advocating for financial literacy classes in schools.
 Though most schools still do not offer mandatory finance classes, parents can play a role in their children’s financial education.
+Our credit counseling belief: the earlier the better.
 ACCC has plenty of lessons and activities you can do with your kids!
 Here are some of our lessons in financial literacy for kids.

 Financial Fun – Preschool to 2nd Grade